Granville France: Discover Coastal Charm & Dior’s Childhood Home

 Built around 1850, it houses stained-glass windows created by Yves Durand de Saint, a beautiful Louis XIV altar and two ship models.

-Situated on the west coast of the island, the castle was built in 1559, and restored in 1923 by industrialist Louis Renault, who fell in love with Chausey.
+Situated on the west coast of the island, the fort was built in 1559, and restored in 1923 by industrialist Louis Renault, who fell in love with Chausey.

 Chausey Beaches